Haven Farmstead Table

 Birchrun Hills Farm

 Birchrun Hills Farm is a small family dairy farm that makes farmstead artisan cheese from the milk of their own cows in northern Chester County, PA.
 While Birchrun Hills has been a successful dairy farm since 1981, its foundations were built even prior to that, when Ken Miller began farming as a teenager and learned to grow crops and raise livestock in a way that promotes the growth of organic matter and builds soil fertility.
 It is high-quality crops, grown on-site, that feed the herd of 80 Holstein cows at Birchrun Hills and ensure the highest-quality milk for cheese-making.
+We particularly love using their classic and smooth bloomy-rind "Little Chardy" as well as their deliciously aromatic "Red Cat," a creamy and pungent washed-rind cheese.

 Today, Ken and Sue Miller, and their two sons, Randy and Jesse, expertly and responsibly craft the highest quality cheeses, while focusing on environmental stewardship, animal health and welfare, and building a sustainable future.